reiryuki/Mi-Sound-Redmi-K40-Magisk-Module/README.md

 - Install [Miui Core Magisk Module](https://github.com/reiryuki/Miui-Core-Magisk-Module) v4.0 or above first (except you are in Miui ROM).
 Tap here: https://github.com/reiryuki/Miui-Core-Magisk-Module
 - If your ROM has Dolby in-built, then you need to enable Dolby data clean-up for the first time (READ Optionals!)
 - Install this Mi Sound Magisk Module via Magisk app or Recovery (download bellow)
-- Install AML Magisk module only if using any other audio mod
+- Install AML Magisk Module only if using any other audio mod module https://zackptg5.com/android.php#aml
 - Reboot

 ## Optionals & Troubleshootings